HusseinAuf/HusseinAuf/README.md

 ## Hi there 👋

+I'm Hussein Auf, a software engineer with a passion for problem-solving and taking on new challenges.
+I have two years of solid experience in full-stack development, specializing in Django and React for building web applications.
+I have worked on projects in different industries (Real estate Management, Education, and Entertainment).
+I am also open to any new challenges as well.
 <!--
 **HusseinAuf/HusseinAuf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.